-Intract Australia was contracted by the Director of National Parks to undertake earthworks, pavement and drainage repairs to various Jim Jim Falls, Maguk, 2 Mile and Twin Falls 4WD tracks in the iconic Kakadu National Park in 2013 and 2014 to improve their accessibility.
+Intract Australia was contracted by the Director of National Parks to undertake earthworks, pavement and drainage repairs to various Jim Jim Falls, Maguk, Two Mile and Twin Falls four wheel drive tracks in the iconic Kakadu National Park to improve their accessibility.
 A concrete boat ramp was also constructed at Twin Falls.

-Intract Australia has maintained no less than 60% Indigenous employment for the delivery of its project in Kakadu National Park.
+Intract Australia maintained no less than 60% Indigenous employment for the delivery of this project.